YohanMeyer/AntimetaboleDetector/README.md

 # Citation

-This original work can be cited as follow:
+This original work can be cited as follows:
 ```
 @mastersthesis{meyer2023_chiasmi,
   author={Yohan Meyer},